Gratitude Practices

 Try This: Gratefulness Rituals

 A ritual is anything you practice regularly in the same way.
 Many people give thanks before a meal.
 Others count their blessings before sleep.
-What might you incorporate into your day that will help you practice gratitude?
+What gratitude ritual will you add to your day?

 Try This: Practice Awe